Yongbeom-Kim/sandbox/cockroach/serverless-cockroachdb-sqitch/README.md

 Example of using Sqitch to manage schemas for a Serverless CockroachDB database.

 ## Notes:
+- Your API key needs the "Cluster Administrator" role.
 - CockroachDB 24.3+ is required for triggers.
 There is a bug in Terraform CockroachDB provider:
   - When applying changes to `cockroach_cluster.example`, provider "provider[\"registry.opentofu.org/cockroachdb/cockroach\"]" produced an unexpected new value: .cockroach_version: was cty.StringVal("v24.3"), but now cty.StringVal("v24.2").
   - This is why we set the version to v24.2 in `.env`.